google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

 except that they don't have to be downloaded because they ship with the browser.

+Like traditional web APIs, built-in modules must go through a standardization process &mdash; each will have its own specification that requires a [design review](https://github.com/w3ctag/design-reviews) and positive signs of support from both web developers and other browser vendors before it can ship.
+(In Chrome, built-in modules will follow the same [launch process](https://www.chromium.org/blink/launching-features) we use to implement and ship all new APIs.)

-Like traditional web APIs, built-in modules must go through a standardization process and have well-defined specifications, but unlike traditional web APIs, they're not exposed on the global scope&mdash;they're only available via [imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+Unlike traditional web APIs, built-in modules are not exposed on the global scope &mdash; they're only available via [imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

 Not exposing built-in modules globally has a lot of advantages: they won't add